 The difference between free and paid contact management capabilities?
 Most free CRM platforms limit the number of contacts you can store, so if you’re scaling, you won’t have as much flexibility here.

 A sales pipeline helps you visualize where your prospects are in their purchase journey, where in the sales process your team should put their focus, and categorize prospects based on different criteria.

 Let’s go back to the B2B e-commerce store; since you can’t control who fills in the form on your website, you’ll get leads from manufacturing companies of all sizes: small, medium-sized, and big.
 Your goal, however, is to target C-level execs at large corporations, so it doesn’t make sense to spend your time talking to small-medium-sized companies.
 Even if a company seems like a good fit, that doesn’t mean they’re ready to buy, right?

 This is why you need a sales pipeline.

 A well-structured pipeline helps you manage all those nuances and organize leads, so your sales team can focus on prospects who are really engaged and have a high probability to convert to paying customers.

 Sales automation is another CRM feature that you would expect to be free but — surprisingly — in many cases, isn’t.
 This is unfortunate for software designed to improve your sales process, considering that around 30% of sales tasks can be automated.

-monday.com’s customizable Sales Pipeline Template allows you to automate tasks such as qualifying leads — giving your sales team more time to focus on their core work.
+monday.com’s customizable CRM template allows you to automate tasks such as qualifying leads — giving your sales team more time to focus on their core work.